erdo/persista/README.md

 ## How to get it

-Copy the PerSista.kt class into your own app, or add this gradle line to your project (you'll also need mavenCentral() in your list of maven repos)
+Copy the PerSista.kt class into your own app and edit as appropriate, or add this gradle line to your project (you'll need mavenCentral() in your list of maven repos)

 ```
 implementation("co.early.persista:persista:0.1.3")